Are you or someone you know considering selling your home after December 31st, 2017?

 What that means for sellers:

-- This is essentially a disclosure requirement for sellers, with negative consequences (fines) for not providing it.
+- This is essentially a disclosure requirement for sellers.
 It should be done BEFORE you list your home for sale.

 - This is not part of the buyer inspection process, you are expected to already have this completed.

 - The report will be included on RMLS and any other real estate listing site.